saifulsahim/learning-jenkins-3981454/README.md

 ## Course Structure

-This repository is organized into directories that correspond to the videos in the course.
-Each chapter has its own directory (e.g., `ch0_introduction`, `ch1_installing_jenkins`), and within each chapter directory are subdirectories for each video.
+This repository is organized into directories that correspond to the videos and exercises in the course.
+Each chapter has its own directory, and within each chapter directory are subdirectories for each video or exercise.

 The course is organized into the following chapters: